Khmer architecture: Kala

 A kala serves as the base for a deity at the 10th-century Hindu temple Banteay Srei.

 The kala is a ferocious monster symbolic of time in its all-devouring aspect and associated with the destructive side of the god Siva.
 In Khmer temple architecture, the kala serves as a common decorative element on lintels, tympana and walls, where it is depicted as a monstrous head with a large upper jaw lined by large carnivorous teeth, but with no lower jaw.
 Some kalas are shown disgorging vine-like plants, and some serve as the base for other figures.

 Scholars have speculated that the origin of the kala as a decorative element in Khmer temple architecture may be found in an earlier period when the skulls of human victims were incorporated into buildings as a kind of protective magic or apotropaism.
 Such skulls tended to lose their lower jaws when the ligaments holding them together dried out.
 Thus, the kalas of Angkor may represent the Khmer civilization's adoption into its decorative iconography of elements derived from long forgotten primitive antecedents.

 Krishna

-Scenes from the life of Krishna, a hero and Avatar of the god Vishnu, are common in the relief carvings decorating Angkorian temples, and unknown in Angkorian sculpture in the round.
+Scenes from the life of Krishna are common in the relief carvings decorating Angkorian temples, and unknown in Angkorian sculpture in the round.
 The literary sources for these scenes are the Mahabharata, the Harivamsa, and the Bhagavata Purana.
 The following are some of the most important Angkorian depictions of the life of Krishna: